Interplay of fixed points in scalar models: Conclusions

-Such a definition $\xi$ in the IR is also powerful when we have no crossover scaling.
-In the case of the bi-layer SG (LSG) model \cite{layer} one can easily show that the model has no fixed point because of the evolution of the interlayer coupling.
-However, the detailed RG investigations performed by us have shown that there is an attractive IR fixed point of the LSG model with the appearing dynamical scale $\bar k_f$ as in the SG model, and gives the same KT type phase transition with exponent $\nu\approx 0.57$ \cite{Nagy_ip}, proving the infinite nature of the phase transition there.
+On the one hand, the determination of the correlation length $\xi$ from the scaling in the deep IR regime is also powerful and can provide us the value of $\nu$ when we have no crossover scalings.
+In the case of the bi-layer SG (LSG) model \cite{DeCol,Nandori_2006,Jentschura,Benfatto} one can easily show that the model has no crossover fixed point because of the evolution of the interlayer coupling.
+However, the detailed RG investigations performed by us have shown that there is an attractive IR fixed point of the LSG model with the appearing dynamical scale $\bar k_f$ as in the 2d SG model, and gives the same KT type phase transition with exponent $\nu\approx 0.57$ \cite{Nagy_per}, proving the infinite nature of the phase transition there.